Sri Lanka is a

 There were approximately one million Tamils of comparatively

-face discrimination, especially in the allocation of government funds for
+especially in the allocation of government funds for education.
+Without

-these persons would be forced to depart the country.
-During 1999 the
+be forced to depart the country.
+During 1999 the Government introduced a

-Government introduced a program to begin registering these individuals; 15,300
+program to begin registering these individuals; 15,300 tea estate Tamils

-tea estate Tamils received identity cards between January and September 2001.
+received identity cards between January and September 2001.
+Some critics

-that they long have suffered systematic discrimination in university
+long have suffered systematic discrimination in university education,

-education, government employment, and in other matters controlled by the
+government employment, and in other matters controlled by the Government.

 Section 6 Worker Rights